 The directors of the company are also charity trustees for the purposes of charity law.
-Under the requirements of the Memorandum and Articles of Association the members of the Board of Directors are elected to serve for a period of three years after which they must be reelected at the next Annual General Meeting for a further three years.
+Under the requirements of the Memorandum and Articles of Association the members of the Board of Directors are elected to serve for a period of three years after which they must be re-elected at the next Annual General Meeting for a further three years.
 No director may serve more than six consecutive years on the board.

 Surveillance Studies Network's primary aim is to inform and educate the public about current developments in surveillance practice through its free to access online journal, 'Surveillance & Society'.
-Surveillance Studies Network was founded to form a legally independent home for the journal, and so the first board of directors are the journal's cofounding editors.
-In future years, individuals will be eligible to stand for election to directorship if they are a member of the Network and Editorial Board of the charitable company, which is described later in this report.
+Surveillance Studies Network was founded to form a legally independent home for the journal, and so the first board of directors are the journal's co-founding editors.
 Each director is required to be an appointed academic whose main research interest is an aspect of the surveillance society, as evidenced through their scholarly publications and practice.
+The close of this reporting year saw the initiation of a process to appoint new directors in anticipation of Professor Kirstie Wright's decision to step down from her director role during 2015 following many years of committed service to SSN.
+This process, concluded after the reporting year culminated with the election of two new directors, Professors Pete Fussey and Torin Monahan.